ky27100/Functional-Light-JS/manuscript/ch9.md

     arr.reduce( reducerFn, initialValue );
 ```

-But this particular standalone approach, with the `arr` as the first parameter, suffers from its own awkwardness; the cascading array context is the first argument rather than the last, so we have to use right-partial application to compose them:
+But this particular standalone approach, **with the `arr` as the first parameter**, suffers from its own awkwardness; the cascading array context is the first argument rather than the last, so we have to use right-partial application to compose them:

 ```js
 compose(